GautamGupta/bb-legacy-plugins/new-user-notification/trunk/readme.txt

 = Version 0.0.2 (2008-04-20) =

-* deals with bbPress change from admin_email to from_email
+* fix for bbPress change from admin_email to from_email